RESEARCH STARTER

 Rainforests: Pharmacopeia to the World

-There were an estimated ten million indigenous peoples living in the Amazon rainforest five centuries ago; in 2021, the Amazon region was populated by nearly 50 million Portuguese-speaking peoples and 1.5 million indigenous peoples, who occupy 28 percent of the total Amazon basin.
-As their homelands continue to be destroyed by deforestation, forcing them to leave, the key to finding new medicinal plants declines proportionately.
+Scholars estimate that between five and ten million Indigenous peoples lived in the Amazon rainforest prior to European contact in the sixteenth century.
+By the early 2020s, the Amazon basin was home to nearly 50 million people across nine South American countries, the majority residing in Brazil but including substantial Spanish-speaking populations elsewhere in the region.
+During this period, approximately 1.5 to 1.8 million Indigenous peoples lived in the Amazon, occupying about 27–28 percent of the basin’s total land area through legally recognized Indigenous territories.
+As Indigenous homelands continue to be destroyed by deforestation in the twenty-first century, forcing them to leave, the key to finding new medicinal plants declines proportionately.
 Most shamans, with thousands of years of irreplaceable knowledge about medicinal plants, are at least seventy years old, and few have apprentices.
 Thus, when a rainforest shaman dies, it is as if a library has burned down; the failure to document this information is a tremendous economic and scientific loss to the industrialized world.

 Rainforest plants also contain a plethora of uninvestigated biodynamic compounds with undiscovered potential for use in modern medicine.
 Future generations can hope to benefit from these substances only if the species containing them are preserved and studied.
 Of the hundreds of thousands of plant species inhabiting the rainforests, only a small fraction have been identified and studied, and the potentially beneficial pharmacological properties of many of these are yet to be ascertained.